-The continued uncertainty surrounding local government funding meant we had to make significant assumptions when preparing our budgets for future years in the Council's Medium Term Financial Plan (MTFP).
-The delay in the outcome of the Fair Funding Review and new Business Rates Retention scheme combined with the one year 2021 Spending Review were the main issues, along with the continued financial effect of the Coronavirus Pandemic.
+The continued uncertainty surrounding local government funding meant we had to make significant assumptions when preparing our budgets for future years in the Council's MTFP.
+The delay in the outcome of the Fair Funding Review and new Business Rates Retention scheme combined with the one year 2022 Spending Review were the main issues, along with the significant effect of inflation on pay awards, utility bills and fuel costs.

 The Council's MTFP doesn't currently include any affects for the Fair Funding Review as so little detail about the implications are known.
-Latest figures for a full business rates reset are included in the plan which includes the impact of wiping out growth since 2013/14.
-It has been assumed that Revenue Support Grant and New Homes Bonus Grant will both disappear from 2023/24.
+Latest figures for a full business rates reset are included in the plan which includes the impact of wiping out growth built up since 2013/14 from 2025/26 onwards.
+It has been assumed that Revenue Support Grant will continue to be reduced and that New Homes Bonus Grant will disappear completely from 2025/26.

-To help mitigate losses caused by funding changes the Council created a reserve a number of years ago from additional business rates growth.
-The balance accumulated has meant we are able to use the reserve to even out the losses in government funding over most of the life of the current MTFP.
+To help mitigate losses caused by funding changes the Council created a reserve a number of years ago from additional business rates growth, the NNDR Growth Protection Reserve.
+The balance accumulated has meant we are able to use the reserve to even out the losses in government funding over the life of the current MTFP.

-When setting its budget in February 2022, the Council initially had a shortfall of £0.082m for the next financial year, £0.018m in respect of 2023/24, £0 for 2024/25 and £1.212m for 2025/26 at the end of the current planning period.
-As the first step to balancing its budget for future years the Council agreed to a Council Tax increase of 2.68%, generating additional revenue of £0.112m for each year.
+When setting its budget in February 2023, the Council initially had a shortfall of £0.018m for the next financial year, £0.354m surplus for 2024/25, shortfalls of £2.829m for 2025/26 and £2.971m for 2026/27 at the end of the current planning period.
+As the first step to balancing its budget for future years the Council agreed to a Council Tax increase of 2.99%, generating additional revenue of £0.131m for each year.
 A range of other potential savings have been identified with the use of the reserve mentioned above, balancing most years.
-Officers do not anticipate any significant issues in resolving the budget shortfall in respect of the next 3 years of the current MTFP, however it is crucial that new income is generated by 2025/26.
+Officers do not anticipate any significant issues in resolving the budget shortfall in respect of the next 3 years of the current MTFP, however it is crucial that new income continues to be generated.
 The detailed plans include the following:

 - Seek to secure the increased income associated with increases in the number of homes and business premises operating in the District. - Continued participation in the Derbyshire Business Rates Pool that will see all Derbyshire authorities benefit from growth within the County without having to passport part of this increase in income to the Government.
-This will enable the Council to retain a higher proportion of its Business Rates, while ever the Government policy allows. - The Council established the Development Directorate during 2019/20, for which the sole aim is income generation for the Council. - Continue with vacancy management arrangements to ensure that appropriate use is made of 'natural wastage' as a means to ensure the necessary level of financial savings.
+This will enable the Council to retain a higher proportion of its Business Rates, while ever the Government policy allows.

+- The Council converted Dragonfly Developments Limited to a wholly owned company of the Council during 2022/23 (see the separate section at the end of the Narrative Report and note 40). - Continue with vacancy management arrangements to ensure that appropriate use is made of 'natural wastage' as a means to ensure the necessary level of financial savings.